postgrespro/postgres_cluster/contrib/pglogical_output/README.md

 # Tests

-There are two sets of tests bundled with `pglogical_output`: the `pg_regress` regression tests and some custom Python tests for the protocol.

 The `pg_regress` tests check invalid parameter handling and basic functionality.
 They're intended for use by the buildfarm using an in-tree `make check`, but may also be run with an out-of-tree PGXS build against an existing PostgreSQL install using `make USE_PGXS=1 clean installcheck`.

-The Python tests are more comprehensive, and examine the data sent by the extension at the protocol level, validating the protocol structure, order and contents.
-They can run using the SQL-level logical decoding interface or, with a psycopg2 containing https://github.com/psycopg/psycopg2/pull/322, with the walsender / streaming replication protocol.
-The Python-based tests exercise the internal binary format support, too.
-See `test/README.md` for details.

 The tests may fail on installations that are not utf-8 encoded because the payloads of the binary protocol output will have text in different encodings,